How to Easily Start Geraniums from Cuttings

 Is it Better to Root Geranium Cuttings in Water or Soil?

 It is generally better to root geranium cuttings in soil or a well-draining potting mix rather than water for more consistent and successful results.
-While rooting geranium cuttings in water is possible, it may not be as reliable, and the resulting roots can be weaker compared to those grown in soil.
+While rooting geranium cuttings in water is possible, it may not be as reliable, and the resulting roots can be weaker than those grown in soil.
 Here’s why rooting in soil is often a preferred method:

 • Faster Root Development